Icinga/icinga2/doc/9-icinga2-api.md

 ## <a id="icinga2-api-setup"></a> Setting up the API

-You can run the CLI command `icinga2 api setup` to set up certificates and a new API user `root` with an auto-generated password in the `/etc/icinga2/conf.d/api-users.conf` configuration file:
+You can run the CLI command `icinga2 api setup` to enable the `api` [feature](8-cli-commands.md#enable-features) and set up certificates as well as a new API user `root` with an auto-generated password in the `/etc/icinga2/conf.d/api-users.conf` configuration file:

     # icinga2 api setup